nasa/cumulus-api/README.md

     $ npm install -g serverless
     $ serverless deploy

-The master branch is automatically deployed to AWS
+The `master` branch is automatically deployed to AWS.

+Additionally, in order for most of the Dashboard's reporting to function, the DynamoDB tables must be mirrored to Elasticsearch; Elasticsearch's querying capabilities are much richer than DynamoDB's.
+This mirroring can be done by following [this AWS tutorial](https://aws.amazon.com/blogs/compute/indexing-amazon-dynamodb-content-with-amazon-elasticsearch-service-using-aws-lambda/).

 ### Architecture